FDA Signs Off On New Booster COVID-19 Vaccines

 New Hope For Those With Alzheimer’s Disease

 The U.S. Food and Drug Administration (FDA) is set to rule soon on whether a promising drug by Biogen called aducanumab can be prescribed from those suffering from Alzheimer’s disease.
 Although it has already been recommended by an FDA advisory panel of medical experts that the drug not be approved as two clinical trials had completely different results, Bloomberg Businessweek interviewed a man, Jeffrey Borghoff age 57, who was diagnosed with early-stage Alzheimer’s disease at 51.
-He gave cudos to the drug, which he has been taking for years as part of an experimental drug trial. :We’re fighting like hell to get this drug approved,” Borghoff told a reporter.
+He gave cudos to the drug, which he has been taking for years as part of an experimental drug trial. :We’re fighting like hell to get this drug approved,†Borghoff told a reporter.
 “Every day they are making progress in cancer and diabetes and other diseases.
-We need something for Alzheimer’s disease,” he said.
+We need something for Alzheimer’s disease,†he said.
 Fingers crossed that the FDA approves the drug—they have until June 7 to make a decision.

 Monterey, CA New Hope For Alzheimer’s Drug

-A senior woman sitting and looking out from the window
+A woman looking out of the window at her home.

 The Food & Drug Administration FDA is taking another look at aducanumab, a potential new drug for treating Alzheimer’s Disease and dementia.
 The drug candidate will undergo an additional three months of review after a panel of experts in November recommended against approving the drug.
 Biogen and Eisai partnered on the development of the drug and delivered new data to the FDA, triggering the prolonged review time.
 An independent committee of experts had criticism of both the drug’s merits and the interpretation of data by FDA scientists.
 Biogen said the data from one clinical trial showed a slowing in cognitive decline compared to study participants who received a placebo.
 In the second clinical trial, the drug failed to show a benefit.
 However, Biogen says it is likely because fewer patients received the higher dosage.
 Regular readers of my blog know that both my father and grandmother had this terrible disease when they passed away.
 There are great people at our local chapter of Alzheimer’s Association in Ryan’s Ranch.
 They also have a 24-hour hotline if you need support at 800-272-3900.